marclandy/enterprise-infra/architecture practice/consulting/network_edge_of_enablement.md

 - I use the power of synthesizing Enterprise Architecture models to bridge business strategy with technical execution to ensure cost centers are viewed as digital strategic enablers.

 ## Purpose
-This post defines the architectural value and strategic capability that Network delivers within complex enterprise programs, particularly across large-scale, regulated, and hybrid environments.
+This charter defines the architectural value and strategic capability that Network delivers within complex enterprise programs, particularly across large-scale, regulated, and hybrid environments.

 ## Architecture Mandate